Are hedgehogs are pest in New Zealand?

 Irene Chapman of Christchurch has been running a hospital and rehabilitation programme for hedgehogs since 1991.
-Raising infant hedgehogs that weigh just 10 grams at birth (just under a tablespoon of sugar) takes dedication.
-They must they be kept warm and fed every two hours (apart from the hours between 11 pm and 6am which is when a mother hedgehog would be foraging).
+Raising infant hedgehogs that weigh just 10g at birth (just under a tablespoon of sugar) takes dedication.
+They must be kept warm and fed every two hours (apart from the hours between 11 pm and 6am, which is when a mother hedgehog would be foraging).

 Not only that, but these “little hoglets” as Irene calls them, must be personally toileted after every feed.

 “If you don’t toilet them, they’ll hold it in and they’ll die,” she says.
 Toileting is normally done by the mother, who licks their genitals to stimulate them and then cleans up the results, but Irene finds that wiping with a wet tissue works just as well.

 Word soon spread about Irene’s rehabilitation programme and the local SPCA began referring people to her.
 She now takes in as many as 70 hedgehogs a year, some injured, some with problems like mange, flystrike, or pneumonia.
 Others are simply orphans, too young to fend for themselves.

 Luckily Irene has found a sympathetic vet who treats hedgehog patients for a reduced fee.
 She takes them to him for such ailments as kidney infections, pneumonia, injuries, and bad teeth, and for treating parasites.

 Irene has had some favourites over the years.
 Midge was an abandoned orphan who would climb on to her outstretched hand, putting his front feet around her wrist to cling on.
 Holding him up to her face, Irene would say, “Give Mum a kiss” and he’d lick her nose.